Dinari granted first broker-dealer registration to offer tokenized stocks

 PHOTO

-Dinari, a startup that offers blockchain-based U.S. stocks, has secured a broker-dealer registration for its subsidiary, a move the company says makes it the first tokenized equity platform to secure such approval in the U.S.
+Dinari, a startup that offers blockchain-based U.S. stocks, has secured a broker-dealer registration for its subsidiary, a move the company says makes it the first tokenized equity platform to secure such approval in the United States.

-The move allows San Francisco-based Dinari to offer stock trading via blockchain technology for the first time to investors in the U.S., an offering that crypto companies like Coinbase and Kraken are also actively exploring as firms look to capitalize on an evolving U.S. regulatory stance toward cryptocurrencies.
+The move would allow San Francisco-based Dinari to offer stock trading via blockchain technology for the first time to investors in the U.S., an offering that crypto companies like Coinbase and Kraken are also actively exploring as firms look to capitalize on an evolving U.S. regulatory stance toward cryptocurrencies.

+Dinari is working with the U.S. Securities and Exchange Commission before going live with its offering in the U.S., aiming to make it available in the coming months.

 Tokenizing equities is a process in which shares of a company are converted into digital tokens, similar to how cryptocurrencies are traded.
 Instead of holding the securities directly, investors hold tokens that represent ownership of the securities.